CodeHarrington/Project-1/README.md

 ## Gallery

-* This is a feature page that shows the referees in a action on the pitch and rewards thoses acitive members also by protraying them.
+* This is a feature page that shows the referees in action on the pitch and rewards theses active members also by protraying them.

 ## Contact

 * Contact form is a main part on this site.
-User can contact by filling a form with detail in getting in touch.
+Users can contact by filling a form with details in getting in touch.

 ##  Future implementations

-* Create more information on eduction.
+* Create more information on education.
 * Add videos and learning platforms to the website.
-* A interactive on refereeing matter with solutions on weekly topics.
+* An interactive on refereeing matters with solutions on weekly topics.
-* Login site for paid content including videos, banl payments for goods and memebreship.
+* Login site for paid content including videos, bank payments for goods and memebreships.

 [Back to Table of contents](#table-of-contents)